TACC-Cloud/summer-institute-2020-tapis/block1/tapis-intro.md

 ​
 [Tapis Introduction Slides](https://docs.google.com/presentation/d/1PEzu9x6gvXcg9SNUG0sE6RLM4ny6cca-PcHghRt4AYI/edit?usp=sharing)

-### Tapis(Formerly Agave) Provides A Cyberinfrastructure Platform For Science Allowing:
+### Tapis Provides A Cyberinfrastructure Platform For Science Allowing:
 ​
 #### IDENTITY AND ACCESS MANAGEMENT
 Leverage OAuth2 and OpenID Connect, the mechanisms in place for controlling and securing access on the web.